Ops

 The radar klib allows to send telemetry/crash data to an external Radar APM service.

 The actual radar klib is pre-configured to send data to https://radar.relayered.net:443 and requires an api key Radar-Key that can be provided as an environment variable.
-The available configuration items that can be passes as envs are:
+The available configuration items that can be passed as envs are:

 • RADAR_KEY - mandatory, used to set Radar-Key and enable radar klib fuctionality